wensmanhester/notes/README.md

 8. Be aware of the trade-offs between different solutions and choose wisely based on context.
 9. Learn from other developers' experiences and share your own knowledge.
 10. Lastly, remember that good code is a balance between functionality, performance, and simplicity."

+# 2024-03-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.